svmiller/svmiller.github.io/_posts/2020-11-16-smarter-ways-to-store-your-wide-data-with-sql-magic-purrr.md

 ## Load the GSS and WVS Data

 Next, fire up an R session, load the GSS and WVS data, along with various packages to assist in the process.
 Do note that the versions of the data I have are from the `qs` package.
 [I discuss these here](http://svmiller.com/blog/2020/02/comparing-qs-fst-rds-for-bigger-datasets/).
-I also hate all-caps column names, so I made sure to put those in lowercase in the GSS data (but forgot to do that for the WVS data).
+I also hate all-caps column names, so I made sure to put those in lowercase in the GSS data (but evidently forgot to do that for the WVS data).
 I'll also note that some of the things I propose downstream are augmented by having a unique identifier for each observation in the data.
 I manually create that (`uid`) here.

 ```r